Colleges

 10. Cost obsessions or carelessness.

 Forgetting to consider the cost of college, or only considering the cost as a factor, are two major issues to avoid.
 While cost is a huge hurdle, there are many other factors to consider as well, and students should not be blinded by this one aspect.
-Be sure to consider the school offer via the financial aid package they send you in early spring.
+Be sure to consider the cost of a school after you receive the financial aid package, typically in late spring.
 Remember you can appeal your financial aid award package , too.
 Students who are applying for financial aid, or whose parents are paying for college, should not neglect to think about cost completely as costs can add up quite quickly.

 11. Not visiting.